eclipse-californium/californium/cf-utils/cf-cli-tcp-netty/README.md

-# CLI-NETTY-TCP - Common Command Line Interface Netty TCP support
+# CLI-TCP-NETTY - Common Command Line Interface TCP Netty.IO support

-This module provides TCP support for the common command line interface.
+This module provides TCP support using netty.io for the common command line interface.

 If TCP is required, use it by copying the built library into the folder of the client's jar, either manually or by maven plugin in the client's pom: